May McGee: Recognition

-In 2023 McGee received the Trinity Praeses Elit Award award from the Trinity College Dublin Law Society.
+In 2023 McGee received the Trinity Praeses Elit Award from the Trinity College Dublin Law Society.
 This award had been founded by the former president of Ireland Mary Robinson, and was awarded to McGee in recognition of her "immense contribution to Irish law and society".

 On the 50th anniversary of the Supreme Court decision, the director of the National Women's Council of Ireland stated:

 I want to commend the unfathomable bravery and fortitude of May McGee in taking this case, in an Ireland that was rife with misogyny, and very much still under the thumb of the Catholic Church.
 While it was deeply unjust that the McGees had to have their private lives subjected to such public scrutiny, their personal fight for rights has undoubtedly improved the lives of every woman living in Ireland since, and we owe them a debt of gratitude.
 As is often the case in this country, the personal was forced to become the political in order to effect meaningful change.

 A sculpture was unveiled in September 2025 in Floraville Park in the centre of Skerries, in recognition of her legacy.
 The piece was a mosaic by Helen McLean.
 McGee attended the ceremony, just weeks before her death, as did some of the family of the doctor who prescribed the contraceptives, as well as members of McGee's legal team who indicated that at the time they had not realised the importance of the legal case for Irish women.